 That’s the view of the anti-capitalist eco-warriors.
 But while it’s undeniable that capitalism has contributed to our current climate crisis, it has also proven to be history’s most effective way of solving our problems.
 According to capitalism’s defenders, there is almost no challenge capitalism hasn’t met.
 It has helped defeat disease and has lifted billions out of poverty – and there’s no reason why the dynamism of the marketplace can’t be harnessed to bring our carbon emissions down to zero.
 For example, until recently solar panels were impossibly expensive; now they are cheap and helping us transition away from fossil fuels.
 Our system of competitive, open markets gives strong incentives for the world’s brightest minds to find creative solutions to climate change.
 So don’t listen to the doomsayers who want to rip up our economic system.
 Capitalism is not the problem; it’s the solution.

-Join us on Thursday January 30th to hear George Monbiot, Farhana Yamin and Adair Turner debate the single most important issue we face as a civilisation.
+Join us on Thursday January 30th to hear George Monbiot, Farhana Yamin, Adair Turner and Tony Juniper debate the single most important issue we face as a civilisation.

 Speakers are subject to change.